rishabh4312/DataModeling-With-Apache-Cassandra/README.md

 event_data/2018-11-09-events.csv
 ```
 - The files within this directory will be processed creating a single csv file
-- The ouput event data file will contain all data
+- The ouput event data file will contain all data as shown in the screenshot of output file below:
 ![eventData](Screenshot-event_datafile_new.png)
 ## Project Parts:
 There are two parts in this project: